patrickmineault/industry/matlab.md

 ### How long will it take to learn Python?

 [500 hours](https://qr.ae/T3Q1WK).
 Ok, that number is made up, but it's probably not far from the truth.
 You can learn the syntax in a weekend.
 You can make your first significant project in a few days.
 However, proficiency comes with time.
-Don't wait until 3 weeks before a technical interview to start learning. 've seen candidates do this, it's not good.
+Don't wait until 3 weeks before a technical interview to start learning.
+I've seen candidates do this, it's not good.
 You're better off asking for an interview in Matlab if you don't have hundreds of hours of Python under your belt.
 Start today, keep at it every day (1-2 hours a day will suffice) and it will pay off.

+### Why is Python so popular anyway?

+[Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio).
+Again, I'm halfway joking, but one of the biggest reasons people have moved away from Matlab was the adoption of Python for deep learning.
+It started with Theano, which came out of Bengio's lab.
+It built on numpy, scipy, sklearn and jupyter, all of which predated the rise of deep learning.
+Then came Tensorflow.
+People at Google were already using Python; Guido von Rossum, creator of Python, was famously employed by Google at one point.
+Google needed a high-level language to iterate quickly on models; many of the people involved in Theano were involved in Tensorflow.
+Python made sense.

+It could have landed another way.
+[We might all be using Lua instead if Yann had prevailed over Yoshua](http://torch.ch/)!
+But combine industry pressure, lots of money, the education sector needing a good first language, and open source, and Python is a runaway success now.
+And it might change in the future.
+Maybe we'll all be using Swift in the future.
+Or Rust.
+Or Julia (my personal favorite!).
+For now, Python is the language to learn.

+### I don't even hate Matlab

+I've used Matlab extensively.
+I've been deep enough to create my own mex files and using Java.
+I've created GUIs in GUIDE.
+I have created pretty big codebases and classes.
+I even coded up my own neural net framework which I never published.

+I'm not going to bash Matlab here.
+You can write good code in Matlab - and many people that have been using Matlab for years end up writing disciplined code.
+However, I have seen a lot of Matlab code of a certain kind - using matrices for everything (even though Matlab has dataframes and hashmaps!), avoiding for loops (even though it has a great JIT!), using a giant set of globals in GUIDE (there's a way of writing good GUIDE apps, I'm sure!).
+It will take a little bit of work to unlearn these old habits if you have them.

 ### A curriculum